Foie gras controversy: Animal rights and welfare groups

-EU Scientific Committee on Animal Health and Welfare
+EU Scientific Committee on Animal Health and Welfare report (1998)

 The report of the European Union's Scientific Committee on Animal Health and Animal Welfare, Welfare Aspects of the Production of Foie Gras in Ducks and Geese, adopted on December 16, 1998, is an 89-page review of studies from several producing countries.
 It examines several indicators of animal welfare, including physiological indicators, liver pathology, and mortality rate.
-It strongly concludes that "force feeding, as currently practised, is detrimental to the welfare of the birds."

-Members of the committee describe how geese and ducks show "avoidance behaviour indicating aversion for the person who feeds them and the feeding procedure".
-Although the committee reported that there is no "conclusive" scientific evidence on the aversive nature of force feeding, and that evidence of injury is "small", in their overall recommendations, the committee stated that "the management and housing of the birds used for producing foie gras have a negative impact on their welfare".
+The committee concluded that "the management and housing of the birds used for producing foie gras have a negative impact on their welfare."
+Its overall conclusion was that "force feeding, as currently practised, is detrimental to the welfare of the birds."

+The report noted a lack of scientific literature concerning injuries resulting from force feeding and liver hypertrophy, so it relied on biochemical and histological measurements, general aspects of health, and mortality.
+It observed that birds with expanded livers had difficulty standing and their ability to walk was severely impaired.
+The report explained that the "widespread use of small cages in which the birds usually cannot stand in a normal standing position makes it difficult to recognise leg problems and leg pain."
+It further stated that hypertrophied livers cause discomfort in a variety of other species.

+The report explained that birds have a wide range of pain receptors and an elaborate pain recognition system, with a particularly sensitive oropharyngeal area.

 On physiology, the report finds that based on studies available, "no definite conclusions can be drawn concerning the physiological activity of birds in response to force feeding" because although "force feeding induced hepatic steatosis in the duck or goose", "hepatic steatosis in the waterfowl is a normal metabolic response" and there was a low incidence of lesions.
 If gavage is stopped the "return to normal took approximately four weeks".
 As an economic indicator the report states "it is strongly in the interest of the farmer" to avoid disease as the "resulting fat liver is of no commercial value".
 It summarizes that "some pathologists consider this level of steatosis to be pathological but others do not" and recommends that research "should be carried out into methods of producing fat liver which do not require the use of force feeding".